- Our thoughts on Amica

 Is Amica a good homeowners insurance company?

-Amica is a reputable company, receiving strong scores for customer satisfaction and financial strength.
-Ranking first in our Best Insurance Companies of 2025 ranking, it's safe to say that Amica is a good homeowners insurance company.
+Amica is a reputable company with a very low level of complaints and a high score for financial strength.
+Ranking first in our Best Insurance Companies of 2026 ranking, it’s safe to say that Amica is a good homeowners insurance company.

 Do people trust Amica?